 "A Long Way Gone: Memoirs of a Boy Soldier," by Ishmael Beah

 Numerous critics have praised A Long Way Gone.
 Author Jeannette Walls says, the book “hits you hard in the gut with Sierra Leone’s unimaginable brutality, and then it touches your soul with unexpected acts of kindness.
 Ishmael Beah’s story tears your heart to pieces and then forces you to put it back together again, because if Beah can emerge from such horror with his humanity intact, it’s the least you can do.”
-Walter Isaacson calls the book, “a wrenching, beautiful, and mesmerizing tale,” and Steve Coll sums the reviews up well when he says, “this is a beautifully written book about a shocking war and the children who were forced to fight it.
+Walter Isaacson calls the book, “a wrenching, beautiful, and mesmerizing tale,” and Steve Coll sums up the reviews well when he says, “This is a beautifully written book about a shocking war and the children who were forced to fight it.
 Ishmael Beah describes the unthinkable in calm, unforgettable language; his memoir is an important testament to the children elsewhere who continue to be conscripted into armies and militias.”

 Convocation will be held on Thursday, September 3,2015, and will feature a talk by Beah.

 If you have questions or comments, or if you would like additional information, please contact:

 Associate Professor of English